Silver Spurs Arena

-The arena was home to the Florida Seals of the Southern Professional Hockey League from October 2005 until January 4, 2007.
+Silver Spurs Arena was home to the Florida Seals of the Southern Professional Hockey League from October 2005 until January 4, 2007.
 During the 2005 season, it was home to the Kissimmee Kreatures of the National Indoor Football League.
 During 2006, the team was to be known as the Osceola Outlaws but then changed their name to Osceola Football as another team in the NIFL located in Billings, Montana held that nickname.
 For the 2007 season the team changed its nickname to Osceola Ghostriders and played in the World Indoor Football League.
-Since 2018, it serves as the home of the Orlando SeaWolves of the Major Arena Soccer League.
+From 2018 to 2020, it served as the home of the Orlando SeaWolves of the Major Arena Soccer League.

+On April 11, 2023, it was announced that it will serve as the home of the NBA G League team Osceola Magic.

+Since 2007, several boxing events have occurred at the arena, featuring renowned fighters such as Chad Dawson, Wilfredo Vazquez Jr., Emanuel Navarrete and Erickson Lubin.